thenexthub/Codira/docs/DifferentiableProgramming.md

 differentiation APIs that would otherwise not be possible in differentiation libraries.

-### Why bake differentiation into Swift?
+### Why bake differentiation into Codira?

-First-class language support for differentiation will enable convenient, extensible, and performant differentiable programming in Swift.
+First-class language support for differentiation will enable convenient, extensible, and performant differentiable programming in Codira.

-#### Maximal coverage of Swift language features
+#### Maximal coverage of Codira language features

-First-class support for differentiation in Swift enables differentiation to work nicely with a maximal number of Swift language features, including mutation and control flow.
-Users of differentiable programming do not need to write in a restricted subset of Swift: just write normal code and use differentiation.
+First-class support for differentiation in Codira enables differentiation to work nicely with a maximal number of Codira language features, including mutation and control flow.
+Users of differentiable programming do not need to write in a restricted subset of Codira: just write normal code and use differentiation.

 #### Extensibility